ABZ-Aaron/SQL-Tutorials/README.md

-# SQL Tutorials (In progress...)
+# SQL Tutorials

 Some SQL tutorials I've been creating and posting to Twitter :)

-Here we'll learn database basics, before diving into some tutorials.
+Below I've written a brief intro to databases.
+Following from that, there's a series of small tutorials.

 ## What is a database?